Bobbie Rosenfeld

-Personal life
+Early life and education

-Rosenfeld, who was Jewish, was born on December 18, 1904, in Ekaterinoslav, Russian Empire (now Dnipro, Ukraine).
-When she was an infant, she immigrated to Barrie, Canada with her parents and older brother.
-Her father, Max Rosenfeld, operated a junk business and her mother Sarah, who gave birth to three more girls, ran the home.
+Rosenfeld was born on December 28, 1904, in Ekaterinoslav, Russian Empire (now Dnipro, Ukraine), into a Jewish family.
+When she was an infant, her parents emigrated to Canada and settled in Barrie, Ontario.
+Her father, Max Rosenfeld, operated a junk and scrap business, while her mother, Sarah Rosenfeld, managed the household and raised the couple's five children.